 The emirate of Dubai is one of 7 emirates that make up the country called the United Arab Emirates (UAE).
-Dubai is also the name of a city in the emirate of Dubai, well-known around the world for landmarks such as the Burj Al Arab hotel, the Burj Khalifa (tallest building in the world); sporting events such as the Dubai Tennis Championships; and less appealing issues such as jail sentences for kissing in Dubai, and companies such as Dubai World swimming in debt after over-enthusiastic purchases of expensive assets around the world in the mid- to late-2000s.
+Dubai is also the name of a city in the emirate of Dubai, well-known around the world for landmarks such as the Burj Al Arab hotel, the Burj Khalifa (tallest building in the world); sporting events such as the Dubai Tennis Championships.
+And infamous for less appealing issues such as jail sentences for kissing in Dubai, and companies such as Dubai World swimming in debt after over-enthusiastic purchases of expensive assets around the world in the mid- to late-2000s.

 Dubai city ratings